On Telecoms

 The company was founded in March 2006 and started its commercial operations in January 2007.
 In November 2009 the company expanded in Thessaloniki.
 In October 2009 it acquired Vivodi Telecom and achieved the operational integration of the two companies within a few months.

 On Telecoms offered a range of telephony, internet and digital TV (IPTV) services for residential customers, small businesses and enterprises.

 On 30 June 2015 On Telecoms ceased all services and its IP addresses returned to the RIPE NCC's free pool.

-Management Team

-The company's management team consisted of some telecoms executives of the Greek market: